brb3/PodcastIndexSharp/README.md

 # PodcastIndexSharp

-.NET Core library for interacting with the PodcastIndex.org API.
+.NET Standard client library for interacting with the PodcastIndex.org API.

 Currently just supports reading from the API.